 Serious Youth Violence16 – Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19’ i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 ‘Youth violence’ is defined in the same way, but also includes assault with injury offences.
 All staff will receive training so that they are aware of indicators which may signal that children are at risk from, or involved with serious violence and crime.

-The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
+The term child on child abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
 Therefore, our response will cut across these definitions and capture the complex web of their experiences.

-There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).
+There are also different gender issues that can be prevalent when dealing with child on child abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).

-SCHOOL NAME aims to reduce the likelihood of peer on peer abuse through;
+St Joseph’s aims to reduce the likelihood of child on child abuse through;

 the established ethos of respect, friendship, courtesy and kindness;